 Choose Your Business Structure

 An LLC protects your personal assets if something goes wrong.
-If someone sues your locksmith business, they can’t come after your house or savings.
+If someone sues your locksmith business, they cannot come after your house or savings.
 LLC formation in Arkansas costs around $50 for state filing.

 Register Your DBA (Doing Business As)

 For LLCs and corporations, you also need to file with the Arkansas Secretary of State and then submit a copy to your county clerk.
-Pulaski County is the exception—they only require state-level registration.
+Pulaski County is the exception.
+They only require state-level registration.

 Get Business Insurance